-Step 1-Preparation Selecting a well-balanced hatchet, which is strong and sturdy should be taking into consideration.
-Also set your wood aside in a nice pile making it easy to pick up and split.
+Step 1–Preparation– Selecting a well-balanced hatchet, that’s is strong and sturdy should be taking into consideration.
+Also, set your wood aside in a nice pile making it easy to pick up and split.

-Step 2-Cut the wood to size Make sure the wood is cut to size.
-The wood to be split should be around 12- 15 inches, which makes it easy for storing.
-Also , make sure the edges are flat, so that your can easily set the logs on tip of the splitting surface.
+Step 2–Cut the wood to size– Make sure the wood is cut to size.
+The wood to be split should be around 12-15 inches, this particular size makes makes it easy for storing.
+Also , make sure the edges are flat, so that you can easily set the logs on the tip of the splitting surface.
 Try to keep you logs between 12-15 inches because the larger your logs are, the harder it will be to effectively split them.